Program Coordinator, Trade HERizons

 Marketing Coordinator

-Job Title: Tourism Marketing Coordinator Organization: Central Coastal Tourism Partnership The Central Coastal Tourism Partnership (CCTP) is a not-for-profit, membership-based regional tourism association representing over 120 tourism operators across central Prince Edward Island.
-Our region includes vibrant communities like Cavendish, Rustico, Brackley, Kensington, Victoria-by-the-Sea, Borden-Carleton, and more.
-We’re looking for a self-motivated, creative, and detail-oriented individual who loves writing, social media, exploring new places, and sharing stories.
-If you’re passionate about PEI, the tourism industry, and creating engaging content, this could be the perfect opportunity!
-Key Responsibilities: Write and edit content for social media, newsletters, blogs, and the website Create and distribute weekly email newsletters highlighting tourism updates, local stories, and upcoming promotions Manage social media platforms by scheduling posts, monitoring engagement, and responding to messages Gather and organize information about local tourism businesses, attractions, and experiences to feature in content Support administrative duties including maintaining contact lists, organizing digital files, updating spreadsheets, and providing general office support Take photos or coordinate visuals to accompany marketing content Assist with basic graphic design tasks using tools like Canva for social media posts and promotional materials Monitor and track the performance of posts and campaigns, and assist with reporting Communicate with tourism …
+Job Title: Tourism Marketing Coordinator Organization: Central Coastal Tourism Partnership (CCTP) The Central Coastal Tourism Partnership (CCTP) is a not-for-profit, membership-based regional tourism association representing over 120 tourism operators across central Prince Edward Island.
+Our region includes vibrant communities like Cavendish, North Rustico, Brackley, Kensington, Victoria-by-the-Sea, Borden-Carleton, and beyond.
+We are seeking a creative, self-motivated, and detail-oriented individual with a passion for storytelling, social media, and exploring local experiences.
+If you love PEI and want to gain hands-on experience in tourism marketing, this is a great opportunity to build your skills while contributing to a dynamic regional organization.
+Key Responsibilities Write and edit engaging content for social media, newsletters, blogs, and the website Assist in the creation and distribution of weekly email newsletters featuring tourism updates, stories, and promotions Manage social media platforms by scheduling posts, monitoring engagement, and responding to messages Research and gather information on local tourism businesses, attractions, and experiences for marketing features Support content creation through photography and coordination of visual assets Assist with basic graphic design using Canva or similar tools Track and report on social media and campaign performance Communicate with tourism operators to collect updates, stories, and marketing content Attend local events and …

 Read more